Alarmod/MRI_MedicalAnalysis/Tutorial.md

 The process method returns the results of the ANN operation, the output size is the same as the size of the image supplied via the "input" parameter.

-An example of using the yolo_segment_with_nanobind module is given in the script [ExtractYoloObjectsFromDICOM/convert_dir.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/ExtractYoloObjectsFromDICOM/convert_dir.py).
+An example of using the [automated_workplace/yolo_segment_with_nanobind](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind) module is given in the script [ExtractYoloObjectsFromDICOM/convert_dir.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/ExtractYoloObjectsFromDICOM/convert_dir.py).

 Link to an example of a new use case of the open library code (segmentation of structural damage images in the form of road surface cracks): [automated_workplace/cracks_segmentator](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/cracks_segmentator).
 The path to the system libraries (bin or lib folders) should be configured in [automated_workplace/cracks_segmentator/02_test.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/cracks_segmentator/02_test.py) similarly to what was done with the [automated_workplace/boot.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/boot.py) file (see manual for "Automated Workplace" application).